kiyo-e/4-manga-maker/README.md

 npm install
 npm run dev
 ```
-This starts the Vite dev server and the Cloudflare Worker entry for local development.
+This starts the Vite dev server for local development.

 ## Building and Previewing
 ```bash